-We are looking forward to welcoming you back to visit our building.
+We look forward to welcoming you to Liverpool Cathedral

 Please check our Opening Hours webpage before your visit before coming to see us as our visiting times do vary.